 Within San Diego lies one of the biggest biotech hubs in the U.S. We’ve listed five private biotech companies in San Diego that have recently bagged major venture capital rounds.

 Boasting sunny weather and beautiful beaches, the city of San Diego in California has grown into a huge center for biotechnology companies.
-It rivals other big biotech U.S. hubs including in San Francisco, Research Triangle Park in North Carolina, and Boston.
+It rivals other big biotech U.S. hubs including in San Francisco, Los Angeles, Research Triangle Park in North Carolina, Florida, and Boston.

 The San Diego hub is home to many prestigious life sciences institutions including the University of California, San Diego (UCSD), Scripps Research and the Salk Institute.
 There are also many giants of the biotech and pharma industry with a presence in the area such as Pfizer, Illumina and Thermo Fisher Scientific.